 In this complete guide on fire extinguisher for kitchen, we will explain each and everything you need to know.
 So let’s dive right in.

 According to the definition, a fire extinguisher is is an active fire protection device used to extinguish or control small fires, often in emergency situations.
-A fire extinguisher typically consists of a hand-held cylindrical pressure vessel, containing an agent that can be discharged to distinguish fire.
+It typically consists of a hand-held cylindrical pressure vessel, containing an agent that can be discharged to distinguish fire.

 The cylindrical pressure vessel is generally made of aluminum alloy whereas the extinguishing agent comes with different formula.
 Each formula is designed to deal with a different class of fire, in which we will discuss later.